marciogualtieri/analytics/README.md

 ## Design

-For my own future reference, syntax for Plan UML diagrams can be found [here](http://plantuml.com/class-diagram) and an online renderer [here](http://www.plantuml.com/plantuml/uml/).
+For my own future reference, syntax for Plan UML diagrams can be found [here](http://plantuml.com/class-diagram).

-### Database
+### Data Repository

-The Play Framework follows the [MVC pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), so this framework has a well defined way to define the views and controllers, as well as the models:
+The Play Framework follows the [MVC pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), so this framework has a well defined way to create views, models and controllers.
+Most of the design goes into the model, given that the view and controller are very standard.
+Let's take a look at the model:

 ![Data Repository Class Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/marciogualtieri/analytics/master/uml/data_repository.plantuml)